 One of the most common use cases.
 A document processing service uses AI – usually large language models or trained OCR models – to extract, classify, and route data from unstructured documents: invoices, contracts, intake forms, purchase orders.

 A typical engagement: a provider trains a model on your document types, builds an extraction pipeline, integrates it with your ERP or database, and validates accuracy before handoff.
-Accuracy benchmarks of 92–97% are standard on well-defined document types.
+Accuracy benchmarks of 92–97% are standard on well-defined document types, but production design still needs exception queues for low-confidence fields, missing data, and unusual formats.

 Customer Service Automation

 Covers AI chatbots, email response automation, and ticket routing systems.
 A service provider builds the AI layer – the classification models, response templates, escalation logic – on top of your existing helpdesk or CRM.
-Forrester research shows well-implemented customer service automation can reduce ticket handling time by 35–50% while maintaining or improving customer satisfaction scores.
+Measure these projects on containment rate, first response time, escalation quality, and customer satisfaction, not just the number of automated replies.
+Our AI customer service automation guide breaks down which support workflows to automate first and which ones should stay human-led.

 AI Automation Service vs. Platform vs. Software